News From DiabetesMine™ D-Data Exchange 2020

 Most recalls are voluntary recalls initiated by the company when the company has to change something in their products.
 They may or may not include product removal but it is certainly a way to inform problems but rarely include market withdrawal.
 Recalls are simply an expected part of the process.
 Quality systems keep people safe.

 Diabetes DIY in 2020 #WeAreNotWaiting: Global Projects Update by Wes Nordgren, Nightscout Foundation

 The Nightscout family is a worldwide community in 35 countries around the globe with helping over 85,000 patients with diabetes.

 Open APS (artificial pancreas system) is an algorithm that has super-advanced features, ”on a low carb diet with the G6 this new advanced features can make your type 1 diabetes (T1D) turn into T ”10” D because you only fuss with your type 1 diabetes every 10 days when you have to change your sensor,” according to Wes Nordgren from Nightscout.
 Among many other features of all these DIYAPS Open APS integrates with Nighscout, Android APS is compatible with a lot more pumps and has the capacity of providing profiles, time shifts and other features that the diabetes community was looking for.

 Another important development is the enhancement of FreeAPS.
 The most important new feature is it can give micro bolus.
 This is currently under development.

 Nightscout is developing DIY Edge.
 This is a new project in progress that requires two Eros Pods by Omnipod, one will provide insulin and another one will provide glucagon.
-The user would also wear one CGM and use one algorithm.
-For athletes, this tool will be useful in managing glucose while competing.
+The user would also wear one continuous glucose monitor (CGM) and use one algorithm.
+For athletes, this tool will be useful in managing blood glucose while competing.